crisleo94/scrap_local_stores/README.md

 # TODO
  - [ ] Give a default url lists to select
  - [ ] There are some stores that use different categories, give an option to insert a category
+ - [ ] Scrape categories for every store
  - [ ] Create FLASK api to retrieve data from the database